 Impact of Automation in the Post-Covid Enterprise Growth

 To begin, let’s examine where the corporate world is at.
 No need to beat about the bush; as we all know, the landscape has shifted.
 All over the globe, businesses and individuals have been impacted.
 Nearly all employees work from home now because of COVID-19.
 In the future, this state of affairs is unlikely to alter.
-In such cases, automation is the key to drive efficiency with time.
+In such cases, automation is the key to driving efficiency with time.

 Intelligent automation (IA), which combines robotic process automation (RPA) with artificial intelligence (AI), has recently become a viable option for companies looking to enhance their operations in a few ways.
 The technology automates, simplifies, and accelerates corporate operations, thus increasing productivity, reducing time to market, and enhancing the customer/staff experience.
 IA can assist companies in addressing a pandemic-related challenge: overworked employees.
 It may free staff employees from repeated, boring duties, focusing on more valuable work.